IP Cameras with Audio Capabilities.

 HIPPA laws prohibit audio recording

-If you have a medical facility or have to conform to HIPAA rules and regulations, you CANNOT record audio on-premise.
+If you have a medical facility or have to conform to HIPAA rules and regulations, you CANNOT record audio in locations where a diagnosis could be heard or inferred**.

 Our IP cameras with audio